vanvuongngo/ClaraN/README.md

 ClaraN isn't just another chat UI.
 It's a complete AI ecosystem that runs 100% on your machines.

-This is a hardfork of the awesome project https://github.com/badboysm890/ClaraVerse
+This is a hardfork of the awesome project https://github.com/badboysm890/ClaraVerse built from scratch.

 ## Tech Stack